Training-Free Coverless Multi-Image Steganography with Access Control: Introduction

 \item Through extensive experiments, we demonstrate that MIDAS consistently outperforms existing training-free CIS baselines in terms of access control functionality, stego image quality and diversity, robustness to noise, and resistance to steganalysis. \end{itemize}

-{Table~\ref{tab:baselines} summarizes the distinguishing features of our work in comparison with existing studies, and Section~\ref{sec:related work} presents a more detailed review of the related literature.}\footnote{The source code of the proposed algorithm is available in the supplementary material.}
+{Table~\ref{tab:baselines} summarizes the distinguishing features of our work in comparison with existing studies, and Section~\ref{sec:related work} presents a more detailed review of the related literature.}\footnote{The source code of the proposed algorithm is available at https://github.com/Minyeol/MIDAS.}